ammcdevitt/fresh_tomatoes/README.md

-Server-side code that stores a list of favorite movies, including the movie poster and the movie trailer URL.
+Server-side code that stores a list of movies, including the movie poster and the movie trailer URL.

 # How to Run Fresh Tomatoes Project on Your Computer